ouspg/CyberSecurityTesting101/1.ThinkingLikeAnEngineer/README.md

         print(f"Invalid JSON response: {result.stdout}")
 ```

-# Task 3 - Essay writing
+# Task 3 - Essay writing and peer review

 You have an option to select one from the following topics and write an essay.

 - Security analysis and tool usability
 - "Hacker mindset" and threat modeling

-> Please, return the essay into your private GitHub repository.
+> **In both topics, your task is to write single A4 page long (~400 words) essay considering the requirement mentioned later on.
+Reflect your own thinking.**

+> Please, return the essay into Moodle workshop.
+There will be a peer review phase after the deadline.
+You can obtain points only if you do the peer-review for three different submissions.
+Peer review may include either of the topics.

 ## Option 1: Security analysis and tool usability